CollectionBuilder/collectionbuilder.github.io/_includes/workshop/repository.md

-Now that your software is ready to go, the following steps outline the workflow you'll use when you start working with GitHub and Git to create and edit your collection.
+Now that your *development environment* is ready to go, we need to get the code and set up a CollectionBuilder project.

 1. [Download CB Release](#download)
 2. [Create a Repository](#create)